DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 An archive format, with the purpose of containing multiple files, based on the DieFledermaus single-file-compression format.
 Like the DieFledermaus format, it exists primarily to be a bilingual pun; however, it is also a fully-functioning archive format.

+*Note:* This format specification is currently not finalized.

 This document uses terminology found in [DieFledermaus Format.md](DieFledermaus Format.md), and assumes familiarity with the DieFledermaus file structure.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).